-Thibaut is passionate about nature photography, travel and climbing.
-After having traveled in Central Asia, the Middle East and the Nordic countries, he now sharpens his curiosity through his sporting adventures and those of other professional climbers.
-He expresses his sensitivity in this interview and through a series of pictures that he shares with us today.
+Rock-climbing photography isn’t just a profession, it’s a passion that requires a blend of adventure, skill, and a keen eye for the perfect moment.
+Thibaut Marot, a renowned photographer in the climbing community, embodies this passion.
+With a rich history of travel across Central Asia, the Middle East, and the Nordic countries, Thibaut Marot now sharpens his curiosity through his sporting adventures and those of other climbers by capturing stunning rock-climbing photography.
+In this interview, Thibaut Marot expresses his sensitivity in this interview and through a series of pictures that he shares with us today.

 Hi Thibaut, can you tell us more about yourself?
 Tell us about your photographic world?